magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 documentation <https://github.com/magic-wormhole/magic-wormhole-protocols/transit.md>`__
 ).

-These building-blocks allow “application” protocols to be simpler buy not having to deal with re-connection attempts and network problems.
+These building-blocks allow “application” protocols to be simpler by not having to deal with re-connection attempts and network problems.
 Dilation was conceived during development of a “next-generation” file-transfer protocol now called “`Dilated File